-- 2. All Term Reports are summative and indicate criterion-referenced assessment and numer-ical grades for each subject. - 3.
+- 1. All Term Reports are summative and indicate criterion-referenced assessment and numerical grades for each subject. - 2.
 In addition to the Term Reports, two Progress Reports will be released in November and March.
-These will not contain summative grades, but will give an indication of the child's performance in their lessons. - 4.
-Parents and students will have access to teacher feedback and grades on assignments throughout the year via Managebac. - 5.
+These will not contain summative grades, but will give an indication of the child's performance in their lessons. - 3.
+Parents and students will have access to teacher feedback and grades on assignments throughout the year via Managebac. - 4.
 Parent-Teacher-Student Conferences are held in February and April.
-This is an opportunity for parents to meet a selection of three of their child's teachers to discuss their progress.
+This is an opportunity for parents to meet a selection of three of their child's teachers to discuss their progress. - Student-Led Conferences are held in July for MYP 1- MYP 5.
+This is an opportunity for parents to view their child's work and for the students to set goals for the next academic year.